SS Merion Cabin Passenger List – Liverpool to Philadelphia, 27 August 1913: Scholars, Clergy, and Literary Legends Aboard

-SS Merion Passenger List - 27 August 1913
+🚢 Review & Summary — SS Merion Passenger List, 27 August 1913

 Senior Officers and Staff

-- Captain: J. Beattie Hill
+- Commander: Captain J. Beattie Hill

-- Surgeon: J. M. Wood, M,B.C.M.
+- Surgeon:: J. M. Wood, M,B.C.M.
 (Edinburgh)

-- Chief Steward: R. F. Connor
+- Chief Steward:: R. F. Connor

 List of Passengers